-If you scroll down, you will find section 3 contains a preview of the document you have to read.
+Here you will also find a preview of the document you have to read.
 Press "Start Annotating" to do just that.

 The Document Viewer

 As soon as you do this, the document viewer will show up, and you can start annotating by selecting text in the document, and subsequently, the theme you want to annotate about.
+These themes will appear inline once a selection has been made, here the desired theme simply has to be selected.
 You can either directly post the annotation, or also add a written elaboration.
 This will let your teacher, and if enabled, your peers, see the annotation represented graphically in-text and also its contents.

 Some of the other options you have in the Comprehension module are indicated next to the blue arrows in the screenshot below.